alex-s168/website/pages/compiler-pattern-matching.typ

   - the compiler could AOT compile patterns
   - the compiler could optimize, analyze, and combine patterns to reduce compile time.
   - IR (de-)serialization infrastructure in the compiler can also be used to exchange peephole optimizations.
-  - bragging rights: your compiler represents it's own patterns in it's own IR ]
+  - bragging rights: your compiler represents its patterns in it's own IR ]

 #section[